hyperforest/game/README.md

-Repository for my own game.
+Currently containing unnamed game in `v2` directory and still maintaining.

-Currently being maintained in `v2` directory.
 Please look into README located in `v2` instead.